 Location: 101 Continental Ave, Dallas, TX 75207

-One of the most scenic places in Dallas, of course in my opinion is from the Ronald Kirk Pedestrian Bridge.
-This is where you can catch the best view of the Dallas skyline for an amazing backdrop in your photos.
+One of the most scenic places in Dallas is the Ronald Kirk Pedestrian Bridge.
+You can catch the best view of the Dallas skyline with skyscrapers and other famous Dallas landmarks for an amazing backdrop in your photos.

-Across this bridge you can view the Margaret Hunt Hill Bridge and admire its stunning architecture and of course the Dallas skyscrapers.
-Do not leave without capturing a photo of yourself with the Dallas skyline!
-It is one of the best places to take pictures in Downtown Dallas.
+Across this bridge, you can view the Margaret Hunt Hill Bridge and admire its unique architecture and of course the view.
+This view from this bridge is one of the best places to take pictures in downtown Dallas.

 The perfect time to snap a photo is sunrise.
 There aren’t too many people there around those hours.
 Morning you will find a few exercisers, but they won’t get in your way.